code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2017-04-12-jsf-primefaces-spring-boot-example.md

 mvn spring-boot:run
 ```

-Maven will download the needed dependencies, compile the code and start a Apache Tomcat instance on which the PrimeFaces application will be deployed.
+Maven will download the needed dependencies, compile the code and start an Apache Tomcat instance on which the PrimeFaces application will be deployed.

 ``` plaintext
   .   ____          _            __ _ _